callumflack/callum-flack-design/content/projects/2017-10-30-oceanblue-boats.comp.md

 I worked with [J-Create Photography](http://j-create.com.au/) to capture the tight-knit team and the workshop space in action, portraying them as uncommon local craftspeople.

 > We love our new website!
-It tells out story really well, and our clients have found it easy to understand.
-Callum has understood who we build boats for, and why we do it. _Vince Cassaniti, owner_
+It tells out story really well, and our clients have found it easy and fun to understand.
+Callum has understood who we build boats for, and why we do it.” _Vince Cassaniti, Owner_

 @[MarkdownImage](frame src="https://res.cloudinary.com/pw-img-cdn/image/upload/v1513597571/okok/oceanblueboats-layout.jpg")